-- ✓ A spreadsheet on the enclosed CD, entitled Summary of 2016 Floatable Control Activities, is a summary of data collected for debris, skimmer and pontoon boat operations. - ✓ Additionally, scanned copies of the log for each day a boat was in operation is also transmitted on the enclosed CD.
-(2016 Debris and Skimmer Boats Floatable Control Logs.pdf)
+- ✓ A spreadsheet on the enclosed CD, entitled Summary of 2017 Floatable Control Activities, is a summary of data collected for debris, skimmer and pontoon boat operations. - ✓ Additionally, logs for each day a boat was in operation is also transmitted on the enclosed CD.
+(2017 Debris and Skimmer Boats Floatable Control Logs.pdf)